TransactCharlie/TransactCharlie.github.io/_posts/2018-02-05-Bootstrapping-the-Engineer-The-Computer.md

 ---
 layout: post
-title: BTE 1: The Computer
+title: Bootstrapping - The Computer
 ---

 Professional developers usually have an absurdly powerful computer and peripheral setup.
 In the office you'll see multi monitor setups galore; at conference you'll see multitudes of expensive laptops.
 Some developers obsess about exactly the right keyboard - after all things like the [DAS keyboard](https://www.daskeyboard.com/daskeyboard-4-ultimate/) exist because people actually buy them.